Provisional measures

 Available in:

-Oral Arguments on Jurisdiction - Minutes of the Public Sittings held at the Peace Palace, The Hague, from 9 to 17 October and on 19 December 1978, President Jiménez de Aréchaga presiding
+Oral Arguments on Jurisdiction of the Court - Minutes of the Public Sittings held at the Peace Palace, The Hague, on 5 January and 2 February 1973, President Sir Muhammad Zaffrulla Khan, presiding

 Procedure(s):Questions of jurisdiction and/or admissibility